stefan-niculae/gods-acre/docs/plans.md

 - semantic coloring:
   - red if `Spot#unkept_since > 7`
   - grey if `Deed#cancel_reason is not None`
-- replace spaces in name, address etc with nbsp
 - add link from payment units to payment receipts and vice-versa (and for other groupings as well)
 - things are not capitalized in romanian: eg [filtrare] "După Chitanță proprietate"
-- more spacing in import
+- spacing in import page
 - logo
 - direct urls `/spot` instead of `/cemetery/spot`
 - center things & more styling